Medical Coatings Can be the Cure for Plating Shops

 Working with unique substrates in demanding applications can be a challenge for even the best job shops, which is why a good team of suppliers and advisors is often the key to success.

-Artistic Plating has a good working relationship with the team at OMG Electronic Chemicals, which consults with John and Matt Lindstedt on what works best for certain alloys and other unusual call-outs for specific medical coatings.
+Artistic Plating has a good working relationship with the team at OMG Electronic Chemicals, LLC, which consults with John and Matt Lindstedt on what works best for certain alloys and other unusual call-outs for specific medical coatings.

 Critical Service Needs